SondagesPro/LS-registerQuick/README.md

 ## Installation

-This plugin was tested on last version of LimeSurvey but must work on all version after 2.50.
+This plugin was tested on LimeSurvey 3.7.1 and can work on all version after 3.0.0.

+This plugin **need** [twigExtendByPlugins](https://gitlab.com/SondagesPro/registerQuick) to work.

 ### Via GIT
 - Go to your LimeSurvey Directory
-- Clone in plugins/registerQuick directory : `git clone https://framagit.org/SondagePro-LimeSurvey-plugin/registerQuick.git registerQuick`
+- Clone in plugins/registerQuick directory : `git clone https://gitlab.com/SondagesPro/registerQuick.git registerQuick`

 ### Via ZIP dowload
 - Get the file [registerQuick.zip](http://extensions.sondages.pro/IMG/auto/registerQuick.zip)
 - Extract : `unzip registerQuick.zip`
-- Move the directory to plugins/ directory inside LimeSUrvey
+- Move the directory to plugins/ directory inside LimeSurvey

+### Activate

+You just need to activate plugin like other plugin, see [Install and activate a plugin for LimeSurvey](https://extensions.sondages.pro/install-and-activate-a-plugin-for-limesurvey.html).

 ## Usage
 - Edit plugin settings via Survey settings, plugin tab.
 Set _Use quick registering_ to on to use the plugin.